 If an applicant passes the first inspection and the ODC agrees to issue a permit, the applicant will be required to pay for the second inspection.
-This inspection will be carried out approximately one month following the issue of the initial permit.
+This inspection is carried out approximately one month following the issue of the initial permit.

-Permit applications subsequent to the initial permit applications will cost the same but the applicant is not required to pay for any further inspections as inspections are already paid for before issue of the initial permit.
-These involve only administrative work as the permit holders are already known to the ODC.
+Permit applications subsequent to the initial permit application will cost the same but the applicant is not required to pay for any further inspections as they are paid for prior to issuing the initial permit.
+These secondary permit applications only involve administrative work as the permit holders have already undergone assessments.

 Key business processes involved in considering a medicinal cannabis permit application include a) receipt of an application, financial processing and inspection event alignment; b) application assessment including peer review; and c) decision making.
-On average, a permit application takes around 9 hours of staff time and includes sampling costs.
+On average, a permit application takes around nine (9) hours of staff time and includes sampling costs.